stevepartridge/mattermost-plugin-webex/README.md

 Additionally for scopes select ```spark:all``` and scroll on down to submit _Add Integration_

 ## Installation

 Go to the [releases page of this Github repository](https://github.com/mattermost/mattermost-plugin-webex/releases) and download the latest release for your server architecture.
 You can upload this file in the Mattermost system console to install the plugin.

+## Configuration

+The configuration is fairly simple once you've created an integration.
+After you _Add Integration_ you'll be given a Client ID and a Client Secret listed under 'OAuth Settings'.

+Use these to set the **OAuth Client ID** and **OAuth Client Secret** under the System Console in Mattermost (Main Menu > System Console > Plugins > Webex).
+Be sure to generate an excryption key as well.

 ## Developing